IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_action.rst

   force_action (False, bool, False)
     If set to true, the action will be forced immediately, and all queued actions deleted.
 Ignored for the start action.

+  instance (True, str, None)
+    (Required for new resource) Instance identifier

   id (False, str, None)